NVIDIA/NVFlare/docs/examples/hello_numpy.rst

 NVIDIA FLARE Client
 -------------------

-In a file called ``np_trainer.py``, import nvflare and numpy.
+You will first notice that the ``hello-numpy-sag`` application does not contain a ``custom``` folder.
+The code for the client and server components has been implemented in the `nvflare/app-common/np <https://github.com/NVIDIA/NVFlare/tree/main/nvflare/app_common/np>`_ folder of the NVFlare code tree.
+These files, for example the trainer in `np_trainer.py <https://github.com/NVIDIA/NVFlare/tree/main/nvflare/app_common/np/np_trainer.py>`_ can be copied into a ``custom`` folder in the ``hello-numpy-sag`` application as ``custom_trainer.py`` and modified to perform additional tasks.
+The config_fed_client.json configuration discussed below would then be modified to point to this custom code by providing the custom path.
+For example, replacing ``nvflare.app_common.np.np_trainer.NPTrainer`` with ``custom_trainer.NPTrainer``.

-Now we will implement the ``execute`` function to enable the clients to perform a simple addition of a diff to represent one calculation of training a round.
+In the ``np_trainer.py`` trainer, we first import nvflare and numpy.

-Find the full code of ``np_trainer.py`` at ``examples/hello-numpy-sag/custom/np_trainer.py`` to follow along.
+We then implement the ``execute`` function to enable the clients to perform a simple addition of a diff to represent one calculation of training a round.

 The server sends either the initial weights or any stored weights to each of the clients through the ``Shareable`` object passed into ``execute()``.
 Each client adds the